josephbudd/kickwasm/README.md

 ## The example videos

+The videos make very clear how the framework functions.

+1. A framework always begins with a button pad where the user gets a general idea of what the application does.
+1. From there, the GUI behaves according how the framework was designed.

 ### Colors

 The colors example is 100% pure kickwasm generated framework.
 Nothing more.
+I designed the framework with button pads and markup panels but no tab bars.

 The video demonstrates some of what the framework does on its own without any code from a developer.
 It also demonstrates that each service has it's own color.